-Sheltered on the University of Texas campus, the Blanton Museum of Art a must-see for any art enthusiast.
-Known as one of the largest university art museums in the country and home to more than 17,000 works of art – ranging from Renaissance and baroque pieces by renowned artists such as Rubens and Poussin to a sizeable collection of contemporary Latin-American art.
-The Blanton Museum of Art also features the largest private collection of master works in the United States.
-Recent visitors said the museum was smaller than they expected, but the unique collections are worth a look.
+Sheltered on the University of Texas at Austin campus, the Blanton Museum of Art is a must-see for any art enthusiast.
+Considered as one of the largest university art museums in the country and home to more than 18,000 works of art – ranging from Renaissance and baroque pieces by renowned artists such as Rubens and Poussin to a sizeable collection of contemporary Latin American art.